tameTNT/COMP1101-Summative-Assessment-1/README.md

 Received: 500
 ```

-Where a `500 Internal Server Error` was returned by the api instead of the expected 200.
+Where a `500 Internal Server Error` was returned by the API instead of the expected 200.
 In such a
 case, **just re-run the tests again**.
 The same error is unlikely to occur again.

 If tests fail with `TypeError: getDbData(...).cards.at is not a function` or similar, your **version